altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/remote-debug/ug-remote-debug-s10sx-soc.md

 ### Run Example

 The instructions from this section present how to run the remote debug example.
-Refer to the [GSRD](https://www.rocketboards.org/foswiki/Documentation/Stratix10SoCGSRDHTile) for more detailed instructions on how to set up the board, serial port, and write the binaries.
+Refer to the HPS Baseline System Example Design for more detailed instructions on how to set up the board, serial port, and write the binaries.

 1\.
 Write the QSPI image `$TOP_FOLDER/ghrd_1sx280hu2f50e1vgas.jic` to flash.